TronZeroJB/natours.github.io/README.md

 **npm start or npm run devserver**

-This website was made while I was finishing the SASS/SCSS course from Jonas Schmedtmann, while I have coded, debugged and made the design credit goes to him.
+This website was made while I was finishing the SASS/SCSS course from Jonas Schmedtmann, while I have coded, debugged and made website, the design credit goes to him.